 German Alpine Club, Neumarkt in der Oberpfalz Division

-The Olperer Hut in Zamser Grund above the Schlegeis Reservoir shares its name with its rocky "patron saint", the Olperer.
-This is the main peak of the Tux Ridge, whose distinctive appearance is dominated by a pyramid shaped peak.
-The Olperer Hut has always been a magnet for ambitious climbers needing accommodation on their tours.
-The mountain refuge hut was built in 1881 by the former „Prague Section“ of the German-Austrian Alpine Club.
-Due to popular interest it soon proved to be too small and was renovated many times over.
+The Olpererhütte in Zamser Grund above the Schlegeis reservoir shares its name with its rocky "patron saint", the Olperer mountain.
+This is the main peak of the Tux Ridge, whose distinctive appearance is dominated by a pyramid-shaped peak.
+The Olpererhütte has always been a magnet for ambitious climbers in search of accommodation in the mountains.
+The hut was built in 1881 by the former Prague Division of the German-Austrian Alpine Club.
+Due to popular interest it soon proved to be too small and was renovated many times.
 It was completely demolished and built anew in 2006, as the foundations were no longer stable.
-The Olperer Hut is on the Berlin High Trail, „Peter-Habeler Route“ and the „Munich-Venice Dream Trail“.
+The Olpererhütte is on the Berlin High Trail, the Peter Habeler Route and the Munich-Venice Dream Trail.